codebyshennan/tamkeen-data/docs/1-frontend/javascript-1/functions.md

 ## Define a Function

-Define a function that "abstracts" the km-to-miles conversion we did in [2.3: Our First Program](../2-basic-data-manipulation/2.3-our-first-program.md#metric-conversion-program).
+Define a function that "abstracts" the km-to-miles conversion in our [starter code](https://github.com/SkillsUnion/fundamentals-starter-code).

 1. Start at the top of `script.js`
 2. Create a variable for our function: `var convertKmToMiles`. **Note that function variable names start with a verb by convention, to distinguish them from variables storing other data types.
 With few exceptions such as the `main` function, function names should almost always start with a verb.**